sh4nks/flask-babelplus/docs/index.rst

 make sure to check them by hand and remove the fuzzy flag before compiling.

-Flask-BabelEx looks for message catalogs in ``translations`` directory which should be located under Flask application directory.
+Flask-BabelPlus looks for message catalogs in ``translations`` directory which should be located under Flask application directory.
 Default domain is "messages".